SolidWorks Simulation Validation

 File: PVE-9729 Last Updated: Oct 14 / 2016, Cameron Moore, Ben Vanderloo, Laurence Brundrett

 SolidWorks Simulation ships with a series of validation sets.
 The “SOLIDWORKS Simulation Static Verification Problems” compare the results obtained by SolidWorks Simulation to theoretical textbook values or prior FEA studies.
-Here are our results using the 2016 release of SolidWorks Simulation:
+Here are some of our results using the 2016 release of SolidWorks Simulation:

 |A simply supported plate is first center point loaded and then uniformly loaded.